xinzhan/core-services.en/help/interface/admin-getting-started/getting-started-experience-cloud.md

 ---
 # Sign in and manage your Experience Cloud profile settings

-Signing in to the Experience Cloud (rather than signing into a single solution) enables single sign-on to all the solutions and services that you own.
+Signing in to Experience Cloud (rather than signing into a single solution) enables single sign-on to all the solutions and services that you own.
 This help describes how to sign in to the Experience Cloud, manage passwords and notifications, and specify a default landing page.

 >[!IMPORTANT]
 >